 to organize your own

 class or club!

 Whether you’re a student, counselor, teacher or parent….

-We invite you to join us in changing the story of anxiety!
+We invite you to join us in creating more OK!
 You can do that in your counseling office, classroom or home just by organizing a group of students, family or friends.
 Here’s how:

 1: recruit your group